 Training and events

-We are pleased to announce that Loughborough University’s Annual Research Conference for Doctoral Researchers and Research Staff will take place on 7th December 2017 at the Sir Denis Rooke building, Holywell Park.
+The Doctoral College are pleased to announce that Loughborough University’s Annual Research Conference for Doctoral Researchers and Research Staff will take place on 26th November 2019 at the Sir Denis Rooke building, Holywell Park.

-The conference theme this year is ‘Building Research Excellence’ and will feature:
+The conference theme this year is ‘Visibility and Impact’ and will feature:

 - Doctoral Research and Research Staff Talks with cash prizes

 - Poster Competition with cash prizes